-Meghan Markle sues British newspaper over publication of letter
+Meghan Markle sues UK newspaper; Prince Harry attacks tabloid press

 His mother, Princess Diana, became one of the most photographed women on the planet after she married into the British royal family.

-She died in a car crash in Paris in 1997 after being followed through the streets by photographers at speed.
+She died in a car crash in Paris in 1997 after being followed through the streets by photographers.
 Her funeral was watched by hundreds of millions of people around the world.

 Schillings, the law firm representing Markle, described the publication of her letter as part of a “campaign by this media group to publish false and deliberately derogatory stories about her, as well as her husband.